the registered office of a SAS

 Chevron

-An SAS (société par actions simplifiées - simplified joint-stock company) is a joint-stock company whose shareholders are only liable for losses up to the amount of their contributions.
-Its great flexibility enables the company's operating procedures, as well as the subscription and distribution of shares, to be freely determined in the articles of association.
-It is managed by a Chairman, or a Board of Directors, and may appoint an auditor.
+A SAS (simplified joint stock company) is a capital company where the shareholders are only liable for losses up to the amount of their contributions.
+Its great flexibility allows for the free determination of the company's operating methods, as well as the subscription and distribution of shares, within the statutory provisions.
+It is managed by a Chairman, or a board of directors, and may appoint a statutory auditor.
 S